doit24365/dockerup/README.md

 4. Create host config.
 5. Mount container volume to your file system.

 #### You can run several containers simultaneously.
-Each container will have own ports.
+Each container will have own IP address.

 ### Installing:
     cd ~/scripts